WeDot-Engine/WeDot-docs/src/classes/class_projectsettings.md

  **Note:** This property is only read when the project starts.
 To toggle physics interpolation at runtime, set [`SceneTree.physics_interpolation`](class_scenetree.md#class_scenetree_property_physics_interpolation) instead.

- **Note:** This feature is currently only implemented in the 2D renderer.

 <!-- rst-class:: classref-item-separator -->

 ---